-To have your proposal included in the proxy statement for the 2017 annual meeting of stockholders, pursuant to Rule 14a-8 under the Securities and Exchange Act of 1934, as amended, you must submit your proposal in writing by the date that is 120 calendar days before the anniversary of the date that this year's proxy statement is mailed to stockholders.
-Thus, assuming that this proxy statement is mailed on or about Friday, April 22, 2016, your proposal for the 2017 annual meeting of stockholders should arrive at the Company's office by Friday, December 23, 2016.
+To have your proposal included in the proxy statement for the 2018 annual meeting of stockholders, pursuant to Rule 14a-8 under the Securities and Exchange Act of 1934, as amended, you must submit your proposal in writing by the date that is 120 calendar days before the anniversary of the date that this year's proxy statement is mailed to stockholders.
+Thus, assuming that this Proxy Statement is mailed on or about April 21, 2017, your proposal for the 2018 annual meeting of stockholders should arrive at the Company's office by December 22, 2017.
 Your proposal should be addressed to us at PDF Solutions, Inc., Attention: Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California 95110.

-In addition, our Bylaws provide that a proposal that a stockholder delivers or mails to our principal executive offices not less than 90 days and no more than 120 days prior to the one year anniversary date of this year's meeting, which will be May 31, 2017 (the "Anniversary Date"), shall be considered timely received, which means any such proposal would need to be delivered or mailed to us between January 31, 2017 and March 2, 2017.
+In addition, our Bylaws provide that a proposal that a stockholder delivers or mails to our principal executive offices not less than 90 days and no more than 120 days prior to the one year anniversary date of this year's meeting, which will be May 30, 2018 (the "Anniversary Date"), shall be considered timely received, which means any such proposal would need to be delivered or mailed to us between January 30, 2018 and March 1, 2018.
 However, our Bylaws also provide that if the date of the annual meeting of stockholders is more than 30 days prior to, or more than 60 days after the Anniversary Date, and less than 60 days notice of the date of the meeting is given to stockholders, to be timely received the proposal must be received from the stockholder not later than the close of business on the 10th day following the date the meeting date was first publicly announced.
-If you submit a proposal for the 2017 annual meeting of stockholders after March 2, 2017, or, in the circumstances described above, later than the close of business on the 10th day following the date that 2017 annual meeting of stockholders will confer discretion to present the proposal at the meeting, and the proxies for the 2017 annual meeting of stockholders will confer discretion on the management proxy holders to vote for or against your proposal at their discretion.
+If you submit a proposal for the 2018 annual meeting of stockholders was first publicly announced, then management has the sole discretion to present the proposal at the meeting, and the proxies for the 2018 annual meeting of stockholders will confer discretion on the management proxy holders to vote for or against your proposal at their discretion.

-Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 31, 2016:
+Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 30, 2017:

-Our proxy materials including our proxy statement, 2015 Annual Report on Form 10-K and proxy card are available on the Internet and may be viewed and printed, free of charge, at http://ir.pdf.com/sec.cfm.
+Our proxy materials including our Proxy Statement, 2016 Annual Report on Form 10-K and proxy card are available on the Internet and may be viewed and printed, free of charge, at http://ir.pdf.com/sec.cfm.

-PROPOSAL NO. 1: ELECTION OF CLASS III DIRECTOR
+PROPOSAL NO. 1: ELECTION OF CLASS I DIRECTORS

-The Board of Directors, upon recommendation from the Nominating Committee of the Board of Directors, has nominated one candidate for election to the Board this year as a Class III director, Dr. John Kibarian, Ph.D.
-Detailed information about the nominee is provided below.
+The Board of Directors, upon recommendation from the Nominating Committee of the Board of Directors, has nominated two candidates for election to the Board this year as Class I directors, Joseph R. Bronson and Professor Marco Iansiti.
+Detailed information about each nominee is provided below.